matveyt/getopt/README.md

       arguments (leading `-` in option string still works)
 - `GETOPT_PRINT`: set to varargs function to output error messages; default is `fprintf(stderr, __VA_ARGS__)`

-### Bugs

-If you think you found a bug or incompatibility then, please, raise an issue.